Special attention is drawn to the following:

 - Adhere strictly to the time sheets and be on the tee seven minutes before your time.

 - Kindly keep your place in the field.
-If unable to do so, signal the match behind you to play through.

 - No-one should move or talk or stand directly behind the ball or the hole when a player is making a stroke.